Deepomatic/challenge/README.md

 - There are 2 kinds of moves: **Capturing** and **Non-Capturing** moves.
 - **Non-Capturing** moves may move only one square in diagonal to a vacant position.
 - If more than 1 **Non-Capturing** moves exist, any of the moves can be played.
 - A disc making a **Capturing** move leaps over one of the opponent's discs that is 1 square away from itself and lands in a straight diagonal line, which is 2 squares away from itself.
-A jump can make only 1 capture, but the same disc can capture multiple opponent discs by doing multiple jumps in a single move.
+A jump can make only 1 capture, but the same disc can capture multiple opponent discs by doing multiple jumps in a single move. **A disc can only make forward capturing moves** (english rules).
 - A captured disc is removed from the board.
 - If a **Capturing** move exists, the jump has to be made.
 If more than one capture exists, a choice can be made among **Capturing** moves.
 - A disc reaching the opponent's side of the board is crowned as a King.
 King's move is similar to that of a regular disc's move but the restriction of forward only moves is lifted.
 Multiple King's may exist.
 When a disc reaches the opponent's side while capturing, it is promoted King during the move and can continue to capture backwards during the same move.